 Cervical spondylosis due to osteoarthritis is common.
 Occasionally, particularly when the spinal canal is congenitally narrow (< 10 mm), osteoarthritis leads to stenosis of the canal and bony impingement on the cord, causing compression and myelopathy (functional disturbance of the spinal cord).
 Hypertrophy of the ligamentum flavum can aggravate this effect.
-Osteophytes in the neural foramina, most commonly between C5 and C6 or C6 and C7, can cause radiculopathy (a nerve root disorder—see also Nerve Root Disorders).
+Osteophytes in the neural foramina, most commonly between C5 and C6 or C6 and C7, can cause radiculopathy (a nerve root disorder).
+Sometimes the cord and nerve roots are affected, causing radiculomyelopathy.
 Manifestations vary according to the neural structures involved but commonly include pain.

 Nerve root compression commonly causes early radicular pain; later, there may be weakness, hyporeflexia, and muscle atrophy.

 For patients with cord involvement, cervical laminectomy is usually needed; a posterior approach can relieve the compression but leaves anterior compressive osteophytes and may result in spinal instability and kyphosis.
 Thus, an anterior approach with spinal fusion is generally preferred.

 Patients with only radiculopathy may try nonsurgical treatment with NSAIDs and a soft cervical collar; if this approach is ineffective, surgical decompression may be required.
 Indications for surgical decompression include

 Baclofen may help relieve spasticity.

 Cervical spondylosis due to osteoarthritis, especially if the cervical canal is congenitally narrow, can lead to stenosis of the canal and development of osteophytes, which may compress the cord or nerve roots.